Traditional Italian Food: The Best Traditional Italian Dishes

 Ossobuco (Braised Veal Shanks) (Lombardy)

-The ossobuco is a typical recipe from Milan, dating back to the 1700s.
-It takes its name from the meat used to make it (veal shanks) and, even though it has a few variants, it’s generally boiled or steamed.
+The ossobuco is a typical Milan recipe dating back to the 1700s.
+It takes its name from the meat used to make it (veal shanks).
+Although it has a few variants, it’s generally boiled or steamed.
 The boiled version also makes for an excellent broth!
 It is often accompanied with risotto.

 Risotto